Join A Secret Italy

 Veneto's Beaches

+I am kind of a beach specialist, having spent hours lying on them, swimming in the sea off them, and generally undertaking lots of similar painstaking research.
 My husband is even better at this than me.
-If you clicked on the Sardinia link, you'll find that many of the beaches are reviewed by him.
+If you clicked on the Sardinia link, you'll find that many of the beaches were reviewed by him.

 For more on beaches in Italy and much else too why not subscribe to our free monthly newsletter?